 A good squeeze-out of plumber’s putty around the rim – this ensures a watertight seal for the black rubber gasket between the drain body and shower pan.

 The excess plumber’s putty is trimmed away.
+Wait 5 or 10 minutes to see if more putty squeezes out, tighten the drain a slight bit more and trim away the excess.
 The drain is now watertight.

 The strainer is reattached with two screws.